koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 <hr/>

+$$
+S:=\{\text{paint cars green}, \text{hoard pebbles},\text{eat cake}\}
+$$

-Let $S:=\{\text{paint cars green}, \text{hoard pebbles},\text{eat cake}\}$ and consider the real world.
-Calculators are non-obstructive with respect to $S$, as are modern-day AIs.
+Consider the real world.
+Calculators are non-obstructive with respect to $S$, as are 2020-era AIs.
 Paperclip maximizers are highly obstructive.
 Manipulative agents are obstructive (they trick the human policies into steering towards non-reflectively-endorsed leaf nodes).
 An initial-human-values-aligned dictator AI obstructs most goals.
 Sub-human-level AI which chip away at our autonomy and control over the future, are obstructive as well.

 This can seemingly go off the rails if you consider e.g. a friendly AGI to be “obstructive” because activating it happens to detonate a nuclear bomb via the butterfly effect.
 Or, we’re already doomed in **off** (an unfriendly AGI will come along soon after), and so then this AI is “not obstructive” if _it_ kills us instead.
 This is an impact/intent issue - obstruction is here defined according to _impact_ alignment.